AAnzel/Polar-Diagrams-for-Model-Comparison/README.md

 ## Manuscript

-This tool is created for the following paper:
+This library is created for the following paper:

 ***"Name of the paper"*** by Aleksandar Anžel, Dominik Heider, and Georges Hattab